rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 > can have a serious impact on your real life!
 >
 > In Murder-User Dungeon you will juggle between exploring the Labyrinth(TM)
-> game in your console, hiding from vengeful gamers, and making sure you fulfill
+> game in your console, hiding from vengeful gamers and making sure you fulfill
 > your human needs.
 >
 > To win the game, you must reach the end of the Labyrinth(TM)!